 Sometimes you have to press more than one key in succession to execute a certain function.
 This is indicated with a + sign.
-For example,

-CLEAR + (NEXT)
+For example, means hold down (, press (CLEAR), release both, and then press (NEXT).

 Some function keys have labels both on the keyboard and on the screen.
 For example, the key labeled only (F1) on the keyboard, has the following screen label.